AmeerD/AmeerD.github.io/_pages/reading.md

 {% include base_path %}

 I've been inspired by the recent trend of people posting their reading lists.
 Currently I've just listed my favourites though in time hopefully this will morph into more of a timeline of my reading habits.
+The plan is to read (at least) one book a month and keep that going as long as I can.
 Note: This is a no research paper zone, just leisure reading (and maybe a textbook or two) :)

 ## Currently Reading
-* How to Avoid a Climate Disaster, Bill Gates
+* And Then There Were None, Agatha Christie
 * Introduction to Linear Optimization, Dimitris Bertsimas & John N. Tsitsiklis

 ## The Backlog